tempodb/tempodb-python/README.markdown

 * data - datapoints (list of DataPoints)
 * summary - a summary table of statistics for the queried range (Summary)

+## DeleteSummary(deleted, found)
+Represents data associated with a delete operation.
+This is similar to what you would get back when executing a SQL `UPDATE` or `DELETE` query that returns the number of rows affected.
+### Members
+* deleted - the number of series that were successfully deleted
+* found - the number of series found from the delete criteria

 # Client API

 ## create_series(*key=None*)